Updated: September 25, 2025

 Second, the IRS can waive the FTD penalty if you had a reasonable cause.
 If you failed to make your first required tax deposit or the first deposit after a change in the frequency of your tax deposits, the IRS might waive your penalty.
 For example, if you forget to make the first payment after switching from monthly to semiweekly tax deposits, you may request a penalty waiver.
 You will need to make sure you file your employment tax returns on time to be eligible for this penalty reduction.

 You can also determine which payment periods you want your tax payments to address.
 By default, the IRS will apply payments to your most recent tax liability.
 However, you can send a request to the IRS specifying how you want your tax payments applied.
 You may choose to pay off the oldest delinquent balances first, which could reduce the number of penalties you owe.
+You can also choose to have your payments applied to the trust fund portion of the liability, rather than to the employer matching part of the payment due -- that can help reduce the TFRP if applicable.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues